Author Archives: Matt Volodzko

 Skid steer excavator applications include:

 • Demolition: Skid steers are suitable for indoor and outdoor environments.
 This equipment can demolish drywall, flooring, concrete and other materials with the right attachments.
-Skid steers also have a compact structure, making them valuable for projects in tight spaces like suburban or urban neighborhoods.
+Skid steers also have a compact design, making them valuable for projects in tight spaces, such as suburban or urban neighborhoods.

 • Roadwork: You can use a skid steer to complete road building and maintenance.
 Attachments like pavement millers and cement mixers enable teams to grade, patch and pave roadways.